Reform, Regulation and Responsibility

 Large ADIs need to comply with

 The European Union’s new General Data Protection Regulation (GDPR) came into effect on 25 May 2018.
-Partner, Deborah Latimer and Deloitte Privacy and Data Protection Manager Ilana Singer encourages Australian financial services organisations to find the commercial opportunities in the GDPR, in addition to being compliant.
+Partner, Deborah Latimer and Deloitte Privacy and Data Protection Manager Ilana Singer encourages Australian financial services organisations caught by the regulation to identify opportunities in the GDPR, in addition to being compliant.

 Financial crime and the way it is perpetrated, identified and managed is going through unprecedented change.
 Lisa Dobbin, Deloitte Financial Crime Leader and Mandy Green Partner in Deloitte’s Australian Financial Crime practice outline how digitising domestic and global commerce is creating significant new opportunities for the professional criminal.